 As a young'un, Chris started the Ortonville space program - whose most successful launch only reached about 30 feet - as part of the Ortonville Science Society (the OSS, natch), and edited the monthly journal.
 He has also built nearly 100 telescopes.
 Currently, he teaches science fiction and creative writing, as well as technical writing and editing at the University of Kansas.

-He lives in Lawrence, Kansas, and has shared his home with many pets including cats: Tatsuko (a.k.a.
+He lives in Lawrence, Kansas, with his partner and dozens of outdoor pets.
+Before that, he shared his home with many pets including cats: Tatsuko (a.k.a.
 "Neko no tatsuko shikibu," who has her own LJ) and a three-legged terror (Sanju, a.k.a.
 Peep); a silver mouse (Sophia); a hamster (Hammie-Boy, who followed Chloe, who also had her own LJ); Fetish-Kitty; a German Shepherd dog (a.k.a.
 "Sid, Dog of Peace"); a collie-dog Hope, whom rescued from the Lawrence Humane Society (here's another shot of Hope with a little monster they fostered for a while); Chris's kitty Helen (a.k.a.
 "The Great Helen of Peerless Whose Face Could Launch a Thousand Combines"); Spot the Mouse and other lovely mice (no photos, sorry!); and Kosmo the aquatic frog.
 Somehow he never lived with a monkey.

 Chris lives in Lawrence, where he teaches writing and SF at the University of Kansas (see his classes here), restores old vehicles, and watches the sky.
 Current hobbies also include astronomy, blogging, gaming with friends, building a land-speed-record 50cc scooter, and many other things he'd like to be doing but doesn't have time to do.
 But ain't that always the case.
 His greatest claim to fame so far is a quote that got started in a medical journal's discussion forum: "Anecdotal evidence is legitimate if it appears in sufficient quantity."